Get your report for free. No credit card required.

 Ever stood in a security line worrying about making a flight or groaned about taking a computer out of a bag?
 Then this benefit is your dream.
 Global Entry (which encompasses TSA PreCheck clearance as well) lets you not only sail through domestic security screenings in priority lines but also makes your return to the country an absolute breeze since you can skip the lines at customs, too.

-Once you spend $10,000 on your Amex Business Platinum, you’ll earn a welcome bonus of 50,000 Membership Rewards points.
+American Express’s welcome offer on the Amex Business Platinum, will allow you welcome bonus of 75,000 Membership Rewards points.

-If you spend that $10,000 quickly, though, you’ll access to an even larger welcome bonus.
-Spend $15,000 with your Amex Business Platinum within the first three months after opening your account, and you’ll earn an additional 50,000.
+You can earn up to 50,000 Membership Rewards points after you spend $10,000 with your Amex Business Platinum after opening your account, and you’ll earn an additional 25,000 points after you spend and additional $10,000 on qualifying purchases within your first three months of card membership.
 So, there’s a solid batch of 100,000 Membership Rewards points from welcome bonuses up for grabs if your business is heavy on spending.

 The sustained rates at which you’ll be able to earn for your business spending are an Amex Business Platinum benefit definitely worth noting.
 For instance, if you make a purchase through Amex’s travel portal, you’ll see a return of 5x Membership Rewards points for every dollar you spend.